World losing race to meet climate goals, COP28 president says | Headlines

 African officials say the investments are welcome but that meeting the continent's financing needs will require a transformation of the global climate financing architecture, particularly given governments' high debt loads.
 Specifically, African states plan to push at the COP28 for the expansion of special drawing rights at the International Monetary Fund that could unlock $500 billion worth of climate finance, which could be leveraged up to five times.

-The summit, which opened on Monday, is focused on mobilising financing for Africa's response to climate change.
-While Africa is suffering from some of the most severe impacts of climate change, the continent only receives about 12% of the financing it needs to cope, according to researchers.

-Hundreds of millions of dollars of investments in sustainable development projects were announced on Monday, and on Tuesday Jaber announced the UAE was pledging $4.5 billion dollars to develop 15 GW of clean power in Africa by 2030.
-Africa currently has about 60 GW of installed renewables capacity.

-Specifically, African states plan to push at the COP28 for the expansion of special drawing rights at the International Monetary Fund that could unlock $500 billion worth of climate finance, which could be leveraged up to five times.
 Kenyan President William Ruto said that special drawing rights should be made available to the countries that need them most, which he said has not previously been the case.
+CARBON TAX

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)